Java Packaging & Publishing

 like so in your build file:

-def mainClass: T[Option[String]] = { Option("com.foo.app.Main") }
+def mainClass: T[Option[String]] = { Some("com.foo.app.Main") }

-2.0. it then uses the jlink
+It then uses the

-tool, to link the previously created jlink.jmod
+tool, to link the previously createdjlink.jmod

 with a runtime image.